 Each year, the application cycle for the MEPN program opens in July and closes in September.
-During the 2019-2020 academic year, applications will be accepted starting July 1, 2019.
-The application deadline is 11:59 p.m. on September 3, 2019 (Pacific Time).
+For the 2020-2021 academic year, applications will be accepted starting July 1, 2020.
+The application deadline is 11:59 p.m. on September 3, 2020 (Pacific Time).

 Application Review Policies and Process